 I am sure that you have browsed through the Artificial Intelligence aka AI-enabled tech gadgets that were showcased at the Consumer Electronics Show (CES) this year.
 I did and I was fascinated by the new technologies that were showcased at the grand tech event, right from the Smart Autonomous Cars to the Delightful Robots to the powerful Lego Boost Robotic Kits that can teach coding.
-This blog post talks about the latest AI advancement- Deep Learning, which is fueling the computing industry and will completely transform the corporate architecture in the coming years.
+This blog post talks about the Advantages of Deep Learning, which is fueling the computing industry and will completely transform the corporate architecture in the coming years.

 Deep learning is creating efficiencies in our power grids, percolating into our smart gadgets, gaining momentum across healthcare, augmenting our agricultural productions, and interestingly enough helping us find solutions pertaining to weather change.

 Google by putting its DeepMind artificial intelligence in charge of its data center facilities, gets about 40% reduction in power consumption.

 Deep Learning is a subset of Machine Learning, which in turn is a subset of Artificial Intelligence.
 This whole architecture incorporates most logic and rule-based systems designed to solve problems.
 Machine Learning under the AI field encompasses a suite of algorithms that sift through data to improve the decision-making process.
 And, within machine learning, you have deep learning, which can make sense of this data using multiple layers of abstraction.